WorldHealthOrganization/smart-trust/input/pagecontent/hcert_spec.md

 Version 1.1.0, 2024-01-26

+This specification is based on the [EU Digital Covid Certificate (EU DCC)](https://github.com/ehn-dcc-development/eu-dcc-hcert-spec/blob/66cca0b9c59a9299ad57d767c180bbf8cf5aa5f1/hcert_spec.md) project by the European eHealth network.
+As of 1st January 2024, WHO has taken over maintenance of the specification and HCERT claims.
+TNG Participants may request of additional claims through GDHCN Secretariat.

 ## 1. Introduction

 This document specifies a generic data structure and encoding mechanisms for electronic health certificates.
 It also specifies a transport encoding mechanism in a machine-readable optical format (QR), which can be displayed on the screen of a mobile device or printed on a piece of paper.